 1. Hala Ornak

-The hut is located on 1108 metres so it's rather low.
-There are several hiking trails leading to the hostel, including Kościeliska Valley (green trail) which is considered the most beautiful valley in Tatra National Park.
-Mountain hut on Hala Ornak is perfect starting point for hikes in Western Tatras.
+The hut is located on 1108 metres.
+It may not be very high, but it's great spot - hala Ornak is perfect starting point for hikes in Western Tatras.
+There are several hiking trails leading to the hostel, including Koscieliska Valley (green trail) which is considered the most beautiful valley in Tatra National Park.
+The trail is wide and easy, perfectly safe even for families with baby carriage.

-Anyway, there were only two of us in the room so no snorting or sleep-talk disturbed our night.
+Anyway, there were only two of us in the room, so no snorting or sleep-talk disturbed our night.
 The quiet hours are 10 PM - 6 AM.
-There were some people who thought it's cool to listen to music after 10 PM but I was so tired that I ignored the noise and fell asleep instantly.
+There were some brisk people who thought it's cool to listen to music after 10 PM, but I was so tired that I ignored the noise and fell asleep instantly.

-The bedding is included in the accomodation fee however, if you're chilly person, you might want to take your own sleeping bag as the "duvet" available in Polish mountain huts are blankets in cover.
+The bedding is included in the accomodation fee however, if you're chilly person, you might want to take your own sleeping bag as the "duvet" available in Polish mountain huts are basically blankets in cover.
+Temperature at night drops significantly even in the summer, so it's good to have some fleece jumper at hand.

-The hut serves deliciuos food - potato pancakes and scrambled eggs were great I liked the fact that there's a lot of tables near Ornak lodge where you can enjoy your food admiring breathtaking view of Tatra mountains.
+The hut serves deliciuos food - potato pancakes and scrambled eggs were mouth-watering and definitely worth their price.
+I liked the fact that there's a lot of outdoor tables and benches near Ornak lodge where you can enjoy your food listening to forest sounds and admiring breathtaking view of Tatra mountains.
 Priceless experience.

 2. Polana Chochołowska

 This mountain lodge is located on 1146 metres at the end of Chochołowska valley.
-The trail leading along this beautiful valley is perfect for families with children and bikers.
+The trail leading along this beautiful valley is great for families with children and bikers - wide path and mild ascent make it perfectly safe to lively youngsters.
+However, fantastic landscapes and easy path attract loads of tourists, so it's best to hike this valley on week days.

-This mountain hut is definitely more like hotel.
-In fact, it's the biggest mountain hostel in Tatra National Park with accomodation capacity of 121 guests.
+This mountain hut is definitely more like a hotel.
+In fact, it's the biggest mountain hostel in Tatra National Park - its accomodation capacity is 121 guests.
 The good thing about it is that we managed to get 2-person bedroom.
-When I booked the beds one week in advance, I was informed that only 6-person room was available but when we got there it turned out they had some spare doubles.
+When I booked the beds one week in advance, I was informed that only 6-person room was available, but when we got there it turned out they had some spare doubles.

 The showers are conveniently located on the same floor as rooms.
 Our room had wash basin which was very nice surprise.